arnavgautam/TreeHacks2015/HOLs/HOL-iOSAndMobileServices/HOL.md

-﻿<a name="HOLTop"></a>
+<a name="HOLTop"></a>
-# Getting started with Windows Azure Mobile Services and iOS #
+# Getting started with Microsoft Azure Mobile Services and iOS #

 ---

 <a name="Overview"></a>
 ## Overview ##

-Windows Azure Mobile Services is designed to make it easy to create highly-functional mobile apps using Windows Azure.
+Microsoft Azure Mobile Services is designed to make it easy to create highly-functional mobile apps using Microsoft Azure.
 Mobile Services brings together a set of features that enable backend capabilities for your apps.
 These capabilities includes simple provisioning and management of tables for storing app data, integration with notification services, integration with well-known identity providers for authentication, among others.

 The following is a functional representation of the Mobile Services architecture.